-As at March 31, 2013, the Company had no business operations and its only significant asset was cash.
+As at June 30, 2013, the Company had no business operations and its only significant asset was cash.
 The principal business of the Company is the identification and evaluation of assets or a business and once identified or evaluated, to negotiate an acquisition of, or participation in, a business subject to receipt of shareholder approval, if required, and acceptance by regulatory authorities.
-Where an acquisition or participation is warranted (E.g. a Qualifying Transaction), additional funding may be required.
+Where an acquisition or participation is warranted (the "Qualifying Transaction"), additional funding may be required.
 The ability of the Company to fund its potential future operations and commitments is dependent upon the ability of the Company to identify, evaluate and negotiate an acquisition, participate in or invest in an interest in a Qualifying Transaction, and obtain additional financing.